ucmo-cs/GitWorkshop/Workshop.md

 # 4. Clone a Remote Repository

-We will get a local copy of the repo we forked to your account.
+We will now get a local copy of the repo we forked to your account.
 ```
 $ cd ..   # Should be in git-hands-on directory
 $ git clone https://github.com/{your_github_username}/git-hands-on.git
 ```
-Let's see what we have
+Let's see what we have by listing the directory:
 ```
 $ cd git-hands-on
 $ ls